 Gabi Colon, History, Program Class of 2013

 Students are responsible for spring semester tuition and fees plus the study abroad program fee.
-The program fee for this study abroad program is TBA, but should be appoximately $5000.
+The program fee for this study abroad program for 2015 has not yet been set.
 The fee includes all accommodations, all program field trips and excursions, interior travel from London to Berlin, two group dinners, and international health insurance.
 Students are responsible for international airfare, pre-departure expenses (passport), non-group meals, and personal expenses.

-All students accepted into the program automatically receive a grant of $1000 from the Office of International Affairs and will receive at least $500 from the Department of History.
-The program’s special endowment also includes scholarships, which range from $1000 to $2500, for which all accepted students are eligible.
+The program’s special endowment includes scholarships, which range from $750 to $2000, for which all accepted students are eligible.
 Department scholarships are awarded through direct application to program resident directors and are based on a combination of need, academic performance, and extent of previous international experience.